lgcarriedo/infiniteJest/infiniteJestNotes.md

 1. I first started messing with a small sample file, that I could manage a bit easier.
 2. I then started looking into how to do simple tasks like splitting into more digestible sections using the split() method.
 3. In order to understand the output of the splitting I was doing I brushed up on understanding Python data stuctures, using the [best written guide to any programing I had ever seen](http://pymbook.readthedocs.org/en/latest/datastructure.html#matrixmul-py).
 4. I wanted to count something super simple, like words, so I wrote a little program that asks for the word, then prints the number of occurances of that word.
-This also goes along with one of my long term goals of being able to count all the character/terms and there location relative to book.
+This also goes along with one of my long term goals of being able to count all the character/terms and there location relative to book length.

 There are several reasons why splitting using ```wordSplit = sampleRead.split()``` doesn't work.
 Since it is cutting on the space all the symbols are present.